 Expands Access

-Telemental health puts mental health services within reach of men, women, and children who live in rural or remote areas where counselors may be scarce.
-Some states, like Alaska, have lifted geographic limitations, allowing mental health providers from other states to practice telemedicine within its borders.1 Telemental health practitioners also can provide services in correctional settings when the patient and clinician cannot be together.
+Telemental health puts mental health services within the reach of adults and children who live in rural or remote areas where counselors may be scarce.
+Many states have begun to lift geographic limitations, allowing mental health providers from other states to practice telemedicine within their borders.1 Telemental health practitioners also can provide services in correctional settings when the patient and clinician cannot be together.

 Saves Time